Involutive Markov categories and the quantum de Finetti theorem: Representability and the quantum de Finetti theorem

-Conversely, to show that every state of the form~\eqref{eq:qdf_states} is extremal among states exchangeable in the first factor, it is enough to show that $\opm{\psi}{(\N)}$ is extremal among exchangeable states on $\pre{A}_{\N}$.
-Now given a convex decomposition
+Conversely, to show that every state of the form~\eqref{eq:qdf_states} is extremal among states exchangeable in the first factor, we first show that $\opm{\psi}{(\N)}$ is extremal among exchangeable states on $\pre{A}_{\N}$.
+Given a convex decomposition